 And I biked to Gore High School in the direction the camera is pointing; or to my best friend’s, or to my Nana and Grandad’s home, my babysitting job, the deer park, or in order to tackle Broughton Street’s steep incline (located just out of sight to the right of this photo) to visit the cemetery and my father’s headstone there …

 *CCD Confraternity of Christian Doctrine (CCD) is an association established in Rome in 1562 for the purpose of giving religious education.
 Its modern usage is a religious education program of the Roman Catholic Church, normally designed for children.

 While living in Gore it did feel a little like living in a cage, seeing as after my father’s death we had moved to that town from the wide open spaces of the country

 Fear often dogged my steps as I walked to some of the places mentioned above.
 It was in general a scary time for me – I felt cut adrift.
 As if my whole world had been tipped upside down, all the familiar pieces scattered.

 As I was yet to be introduced to her music, at that stage of my life I was unfamiliar with the songs of Joni Mitchell.
 Had I listened to this song in 1969, I wonder if I would have identified as much with the words as I do now?

 I loved walking as a youngster – and still do – which is basically what this song refers to: walking (literally or metaphorically) with the aid of confidence (a phial of light) from shadow (fear) into understanding.
-But when younger, as for everyone I suspect, I wasn’t as adept at identifying unsettling or confusing feelings, or the reasons behind them.
+But when I was younger (and I suspect it’s the same for everyone) I wasn’t as adept at identifying unsettling or confusing feelings, or the reasons behind them.
 I needed a phial of light and I’m not sure that CCD classes were going to provide that for me.

 ‘Now the way leads to the hills